rpeszek/my-blogs/posts/2021-12-25-ts-types-part2.md

 const test = curry({} as any)
 ```

-We will encounter a few more in future notes.
+and we will encounter a few more in future notes.

 I really love the fact that this code does not compile: